premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-28.What Command reverses every modification made by the current transaction?
+28.Which Command undoes all the changes done by the current transaction?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)